 Human Anatomy and Physiology I

 Medically oriented study of the structure and function of the human body, using homeostasis as a unifying concept.
-Topics include the skeletal, muscular, endocrine, integumentary, and reproductive systems with pertinent pathology discussion.
+Topics include overviews of the scientific method, chemistry of life, cell biology and tissue structure and function, in addition to detailed coverage of the skeletal, muscular, endocrine, integumentary, and reproductive systems with pertinent pathology discussion.
 Competency in these topics is demonstrated through oral discussion, written tests, and laboratory practical examinations.
 Intended for students specializing in health-related and science programs.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): Placement by Examination or MTH005 and Placement by Examination or RDG111.
 Corequisite(s): ENL111.